 How can I have a “new” traffic-related sign erected on my street (public)?

 The Traffic Advisory Committee must first review all new traffic-related sign requests.
-If the Traffic Advisory Committee believes the new sign will improve traffic safety, they will forward their recommendation to the Town Administrator for final approval.
-Below are the contact numbers for each of the members of the Traffic Advisory Committee:
+If the Traffic Advisory Committee believes the new sign will improve traffic safety, they will forward their recommendation to the Town Manager for final approval.

 You may also mail your request to the address listed below:

 Traffic Advisory Committee, Town Hall Square, Falmouth, MA 02540